Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 Previously, when you could define any additional fields directly under `config`, it could lead to collisions between pre-existing user-defined configurations and official configurations of the dbt framework.

-As of dbt Core v1.10 and in the dbt Fusion engine, top-level config keys will be reserved for official configurations of the dbt framework.
+As of dbt Core v1.10 and in the <Constant name="fusion_engine" />, top-level config keys will be reserved for official configurations of the dbt framework.

 import DeprecationWarnings4 from '/snippets/_deprecation-warnings.md';